jibasham/trading/docs/architecture.md

 ## 7. Interaction Model and Interfaces

 ### 7.1 Overall Approach
-The system is primarily a **Python library** exposing core concepts such as datasets, strategies, training runs, and accounts.
+The system is a **hybrid Rust + Python library** exposing core concepts such as datasets, strategies, training runs, and accounts.
 On top of this library, a **command-line interface (CLI)** provides the main day-to-day interaction surface.

+**Language Split**:
+- **Rust**: Data processing, storage, account management, execution engine, metrics computation (performance-critical paths)
+- **Python**: Strategy logic, ML/RL, CLI, configuration parsing, event logging (flexibility layer)
+- **Integration**: Rust functions are exposed via PyO3 as `trading._core` module, callable from Python

 The CLI is a thin layer that:
-- Parses command-line arguments and experiment configuration files.
+- Parses command-line arguments and experiment configuration files (Python).
-- Constructs library objects (datasets, strategies, training runs) from configuration.
+- Constructs library objects (datasets, strategies, training runs) from configuration (Python).
-- Invokes well-defined library entrypoints to perform actions (e.g., fetch data, generate synthetic data, run a training cycle, inspect past runs).
+- Invokes well-defined library entrypoints to perform actions (Python calls Rust core functions).

 This separation allows:
 - Automated and repeatable experiments via CLI and config files.
 - Direct use of the same core functionality from Python for debugging, custom workflows, or notebook-based analysis.
+- High performance for data-intensive operations (Rust) while maintaining flexibility for strategy development (Python).

 ### 7.2 Library-Level Concepts (High-Level)
 At the library level, the following conceptual objects are expected: